LluisGonzaga21/LluisGonzaga21/README.md

 ## About me :smiley:

-I'm Lluis Gonzaga Fuster, programmer and data analyst.
+I'm Lluis Gonzaga Fuster, data analyst and programmer.
 I consider myself a lover of technological development, teamwork and learning new tools.
 I understand programming and data analysis as a way to better understand the world around us, the behavior of people and improve our lives.

 I'm currently a student at Campus 42 Málaga and on Master in Big Data and Business Intelligence.
 This complements well whith my previous studies: Physics Degree and Music School.